andrew/ultimate-awesome/README.md

 - [awesome-taxonomy](https://github.com/mickeysjm/awesome-taxonomy) - A curated resource for taxonomy research.
 - [awesome-amqp](https://github.com/xinchen10/awesome-amqp) - A curated list of AMQP 1.0 resources.
 - [awesome-homematic](https://github.com/homematic-community/awesome-homematic) - A curated list of Homematic related links :sparkles:.
-- [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
-- [awesome-provable](https://github.com/awesomo4000/awesome-provable) - A curated set of links to formal methods involving provable code.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
+- [awesome-provable](https://github.com/awesomo4000/awesome-provable) - A curated set of links to formal methods involving provable code.
+- [awesome-kaitai](https://github.com/kaitai-io/awesome-kaitai) - A curated list of Kaitai Struct tools and resources.
 - [Awesome-LLM-hallucination](https://github.com/LuckyyySTA/Awesome-LLM-hallucination) - LLM hallucination paper list.
 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
 - [awesome-haskell](https://github.com/albohlabs/awesome-haskell) - A curated list of amazingly awesome Haskell articles and talks for beginners.
 - [awesome-digital-humanities](https://github.com/dh-tech/awesome-digital-humanities) - Software for humanities scholars using quantitative or computational methods.
 - [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
-- [awesome-kaitai](https://github.com/kaitai-io/awesome-kaitai) - A curated list of Kaitai Struct tools and resources.
 - [awesome-reactive-programming](https://github.com/lucamezzalira/awesome-reactive-programming) - A repository for sharing all the resources available on Reactive Programming and Reactive Systems.
 - [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
 A heads-up for modern store builders.
 - [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.